Healthy You - Every Day

 AAP early this year said it supported “early treatment at the highest level of intensity appropriate for and available to the child.”

-What can parents do
+What parents can do

-If you believe your child is overweight, start by speaking with their pediatrician or primary care doctor about next steps.
+If you believe you child is overweight, start by speaking with their pediatrician or primary care doctor about next steps.
 They may recommend a weight-loss plan tailored to your child’s needs or refer you to a weight-management specialist, registered dietitian, or a pediatric endocrinologist.
 You shouldn’t put your child on a weight-loss plan without consulting a health care professional.

 Any treatments work best when your child is physically active and consumes healthy foods and beverages.
 You can show the way by getting the whole family involved in building healthy eating, drinking, physical activity and sleep habits.
 Everyone benefits, and your child won’t feel singled out.